 If you were injured by a drunk driver, you also may be able to claim punitive damages.
 Unlike economic and non-economic damages, punitive damages are not intended to compensate the plaintiff; rather, their purpose is to punish the defendant for particularly egregious behavior.

-If you were hurt in a car accident in Lafayette, contact Laborde Earles Law Firm.
+If you were hurt in a car accident in Lafayette, contact Laborde Earles Injury Lawyers.
 A Lafayette car accident attorney will evaluate your case, interview witnesses, assess the police report and doctors’ records, and help you fight for the highest possible payout.

 Statute of Limitations for in Louisiana